 To read about our Inca Trail experience, see here.

-Finally the sun was out and Cusco was gloriously beautiful.
+The sun was out and Cusco was gloriously beautiful.

-It is a City of cobblestone streets, llamas wearing hats, gorgeous colonial churches, well manicured gardens and lots of world class Restaurants and Cafes.
+It is a city of cobblestone streets, llamas wearing hats, gorgeous colonial churches, well manicured gardens and lots of world class restaurants and cafes.